-For the location-based approach, the quantity of electricity consumed is multiplied by the average grid emission factor, in kilograms of $CO_2e$ emissions per kilowatt hour, for the region in which the consumption occurs.
+in which the consumption occurs.
 State or province level grid factors are preferred but country level grid factors may also be applied if State or province factors are not available.

-6.3.3.4.2 Treatment of Steam
+6.3.2.4.2 Treatment of Steam

-The steam involved in different processes can be used either as a heat input (e.g. to ensure the required temperature within different sub processes) or as a feedstock (e.g. high temperature electrolysis or gas reforming).
+The steam involved in different processes can be either as a heat input (e.g. to ensure the required temperature within different sub processes) or a feedstock (e.g. high temperature electrolysis or gas reforming) or a co-product (e.g. steam co-produced in SMRs).